 Riding at Uppsala University

-Every semester the University hands out riding scholarships, which consist of 32 free riding lessons over 16 weeks.
+Every semester the University awards riding scholarships, which consist of 32 free riding lessons over a period of 16 weeks.

-Uppsala Academic Riding Club (UARK) is a non-profit organisation for students interested in riding.
+Uppsala Academic Riding Club is a non-profit organisation for students, employees and alumni of Uppsala University who are interested in horses and equestrianism.

 350 years of riding

-Uppsala University is home to the second oldest riding institution in the world after the Spanish Riding School in Vienna.
-On 12 September 2013 the 350th anniversary was celebrated with a full day of educational and fun activities.
+Uppsala University is home to the second oldest riding institution in the world, after the Spanish Riding School in Vienna.
+On 12 September 2013, the University celebrated the 350th anniversary of the riding school with a full day of horse-themed educational and fun activities.

 A jubilee book was published in time for the festivities with chapters written by University Library Director Lars Burman and Margareta Nisser-Dalman, Director of the Swedish Royal Collections.